Location: Kirkwood, Missouri

 Job Type: Wall Anchors

-This property had both structural issues with the foundation and water intrusion through cracks and basement floor.
+This home in Kirkwood, MO had both structural issues with the foundation and water intrusion through cracks and basement floor.
 The cracks were a result of lateral movement (bowing) in three of the four foundation walls, with the front and rear walls being significant.
-The front wall had leaned in over three and a half inches, which was damaging the duct work in the basement.
+The front wall had leaned in over three and a half inches, which was damaging the ductwork in the basement.
 The rear wall had not only significant cracking but also was bowing in the middle, while the left side wall was leaning in two and a half inches.

 What made this project so challenging was the small lot size.
 In order to excavate soil on the outside of walls, large equipment is typically needed; whereas with this project, space was limited.